aptech/docs/docs/CR-dayinyr.rst

 ----------------
 .. function:: dayinyr(dt)

     :param dt: date to check.
-The date should be in the form returned by date.
+The date should be in the form returned by :func:`date`.
     :type dt: 3x1 or 4x1 vector

     :returns: daynum (*scalar*), the day number of that date in that year.